nzakas/understandinges6/manuscript/02-Functions.md

 In this version of the function, `numbers` is a rest parameter that contains all parameters after the first one (unlike `arguments`, which contains all parameters including the first one).
 That means you can iterate over `numbers` from beginning to end without worry.
 As a bonus, you can tell by looking at the function that it is capable of handling any number of parameters.

 I> The `sum()` method doesn't actually need any named parameters.
 You could, in theory, use only rest parameters and have it continue to work exactly the same.
-However, in that case, the rest parameters would effectively be the same as `arguments`, so you're not really getting any additional benefit.
+However, in that case, the rest parameters would effectively be the same as `arguments`, so the only benefit you gain is that the rest parameters would be an actual array, as opposed to `arguments`, which is just an array-like object.

 The only restriction on rest parameters is that no other named arguments can follow in the function declaration.
 For example, this causes syntax error: